 The Kyoto Protocol is an international agreement linked to the United Nations Framework Convention on Climate Change, which commits its Parties by setting internationally binding emission reduction targets. .
 Turkey became a party to the Kyoto Protocol on 26 August 2009.
 Since it did not take part in the Annex-B of the Protocol, it did not undertake any emission reduction commitments.
 Turkey's responsibility under the Protocol until 2012 is only limited to the Article 10 of KP.
 Turkey has already announced its plans to take NAMAs for emission limitation and to adopt "no-lose target" This should be further advanced in estimating concrete numbers for deviation from the BAU and development of a Low-Carbon Development Strategy (LCDS).
 For this purpose an extensive national dialogue has to be triggered urgently Extensive coordination with EU is critical when Turkey is shaping its position.
 In addition, Turkey Submits its Climate Action Plan Ahead of 2015 Paris Agreement.
 The Republic of Turkey submitted its new climate action plan to the UN Framework Convention on Climate Change (UNFCCC).
 This Intended Nationally Determined Contribution (INDC) comes well in advance of a new universal climate change agreement which will be reached at the UN climate conference in Paris, in December this year.
-This INDC and all others submitted by countries.
-Including Turkey, 133 parties to the UNFCCC have formally submitted their INDCs.
-The Paris agreement will come into effect in 2020, empowering all countries to act to prevent average global temperatures rising above 2 degrees Celsius and to reap the many opportunities that arise from a necessary global transformation to clean and sustainable development.
+This INDC and all others submitted by countries to act to prevent average global temperatures rising above 2 degrees Celsius and to reap the many opportunities that arise from a necessary global transformation to clean and sustainable development.
 Turkey companies are able to participate in the GHG emissions goal.
 Athough it signifies additional expense associates with new GHG emissions reduction regulations, it also denotes our competitive advantage compared to our competitors as we develop cost-effective GHG emissions reduction technology.